Find out about the best way to include the cactus trend in your garden, for a spiky but beautiful aesthetic.

 For that exotic look associated with succulents, there are some incredible plants you may want to add to your garden including:

-For those Jurassic Park vibes, a male fern like the Dryopteris is a really good choice.
+For those Jurassic Park vibes, a male fern like the Dryopteris is an excellent choice.
 It is a fern that is exceptionally hardy, although it hates direct sunlight so ensure it has some sun protection.

 Gunnera is also known as prickly rhubarb and looks incredibly prehistoric.
-It grows absolutely huge leaves and survives well in wet, soggy ground other plants can struggle with.
-This is a good plant to grow by your decking if you want privacy.
+It grows enormous leaves and survives well in wet, soggy ground other plants can struggle.
+The Gunnera is a rare cactus to grow on your decking if you want privacy.

-You can find some amazing inspiration for an exotic garden with plants other than succulents here.
+You can find some fantastic inspiration for an exotic garden with plants other than succulents here.

 Sometimes it can be a case of trial and error, and seeking inspiration, to create the perfect exotic garden.Wezaggle Team!